Top things to do in London in autumn

 London born and bred, we love the Tower of London, the London Eye and the Changing of the Guard as much as anyone.
 Sometimes though it’s the out-of-the-way less celebrated bits of London that are really memorable.
 Want to find out more?
 Here’s our insider’s guide to a few of the top things to do in London this autumn.

 Brunch in Ladbroke Grove

 If you’re happy to brave the crowds in Portobello Road market, line your stomach first with a fabulous brunch in nearby Ladbroke Grove.
 Home to a rising number of friendly, good-value eateries, the choice is pretty eclectic.
-Choose from fabulous custard tarts at Lisboa Patisserie, Scandi treats at Snaps and Rye or a traditional pie and mash at Cockneys Pie & Mash.
+Choose from fabulous custard tarts at Lisboa Patisserie or a traditional pie and mash at Cockneys Pie & Mash.
 For vintage style, great food and a wonderfully welcoming atmosphere, head for Lowry & Baker.
 Then make your way to Portobello Road via the antique furniture and vintage clothing shops in the streets around Golborne Road.

 Unfortunately, bookshops in London are a dying breed but there are several which stand head and shoulders above the rest.
 One of the all-time classics is Daunt Books on Marylebone High Street.
 Set in an Edwardian building, highlights include the galleried main room and magnificent stained glass windows.

 Over on Piccadilly, next to Fortnum & Mason, Hatchards is the UK’s oldest surviving bookshop.
 Although now owned by Waterstones, it has managed to retain much of its atmosphere.
 Just a few doors away, Maison Assouline is as much about lifestyle as books.
 Owned by the eponymous publishing house, this part bookstore, part café is the place to leaf through luxuriously bound books.
 While you browse, sip coffee or cocktails in the Swans Bar.